Dear [Council Member],

 Defining Vacancy and Underutilization

-If a property remains unleased for 90-or-more consecutive days, and is not under an active development agreement, then the property should be categorized as underutilized, and fees should be collected monthly.
+If a property remains unleased for 90-or-more days, and is not under an active development agreement, then the property should be subject to monthly fees.

 Graduated Fee Structure